Total Petition Signatures

 Firstly, the HOS has no right to dismiss an elected Government.

 That is the people’s role at the ballot box, however, there is one circumstance where the nation could become paralysed.
-Should this occur, the HOS has the final option to disolve the Parliament, that is, the House of Representatives, the Senate and including the Head of State will all face the polls.
+Should this occur, the HOS has the final option to dissolve the Parliament and go to the polls

 Based on precedent, the only reason, so far, that a HOS has dismissed a government was the 1975 Constitutional Crisis when the Senate blocked supply.
-Based on the events of those days, this procdure brings in a transparent mechanism to break the deadlock that could paralyse the nation.
+Based on the events of those days, this procedure brings in a transparent mechanism to break the deadlock that could paralyse the nation.
 Note: Since the event of 1975 supply has not been blocked and the other parties such as Democrats and Greens have voted to ensure the Supply Bill has been passed.

-The action described below allows the HOS to break a deadlock, but only when the Senate is ”Blocking of Supply.”
-For all other Bills that are refused or blocked by the Senate, only the PM has the right to Disolve the Government and go to the polls
+For all other Bills that are refused or blocked by the Senate, only the PM has the right to dissolve the Government and go to the polls

 When a government has submitted a bill that results in the blocking of supply and has been rejected twice, the ‘double dissolution trigger” has come into play.
-That is the PM can request the Head of State dissolve both Houses and go to the polls to elect the House of Representatives, the Senate as well as the Head of State.
+That is the PM can request the Head of State dissolve both Houses and go to the polls to elect the House of Representatives, the Senate, as well as the Head of State.

 Should the PM refuse to action the trigger, the HOS must attempt to find a way to get the Government and Opposition, House of Representatives and Senate to find a workable solution.
 At this point the PM can call a half senate election.

-Should the Government and Opposition and the House of Representatives and Senate still be on an impasse and to all intent and purpose, in the mind of the Head of State reached a complete deadlock, the PM not having called a half senate election or a a double dissolution, the HOS must ask both PM and the leader of the Opposition if they believe a solution is possible.
+Should the Government and Opposition and the House of Representatives and Senate still be at an impasse and to all intent and purpose, in the mind of the Head of State reached a complete deadlock, the PM not having called a half senate election or a a double dissolution, the HOS must ask both PM and the leader of the Opposition if they believe a solution is possible.

-However, once the PM has been formerly advised by the Head of State of the intention to call a Double Dissolution, the PM can still action the Double Dissolution trigger , but now may no longer call a half senate election.
+However, once the PM has been formerly advised by the Head of State of the intention to call a Double Dissolution, the PM can still action the Double Dissolution trigger, but now may no longer call a half senate election.

 After 48 hours the HOS must formerly meet together with and ask both PM and Opposition Leader if they can come to agreement.
-At this point, if both PM and OL agree that a solution is close at hand or the HOS can broker a solution then thet are allowed additional time of no longer than 24 hours.
+At this point, if both PM and OL agree that a solution is close at hand or the HOS can broker a solution then that are allowed an additional time of no longer than 24 hours.

 But before doing this, the HOS must remind/advise both parties that a double dissolution and election is about to be called, still giving the PM the right to call an election and nominate the Governments preferred date to hold the election.

-Thank you for taking the time to read this and in making it this far.
-If you agree that this is the preferable model, for Australia adopt to become an Australian republic, then please sign the petition.
+Thank you for taking the time to read this and in making it this far.If you agree that this is the preferable model, for Australia adopt to become an Australian republic, then please sign the petition.